darwinz/darwinz/README.md

 <ul>
 <li>Working at financial tech company, <a href="https://moov.io">Moov Financial</a>, a de facto financial services platform enabling payments and core banking services</li>
-<li>Working heavily in Golang, along with Docker, Kubernetes, and Google Cloud</li>
+<li>Working heavily in Golang, Docker, Kubernetes, and Google Cloud</li>
 <li>Interested in learning Rust and doing more with Elixir</li>
 </ul>